Deucedadorian/01-Homework/README.md

 CSS

 The CSS file has been editted as well. changes to the classes have been made to remove redundant styling.
 Comments have also been added.
 The background image in the Hero class has been moved to the HTML file and put in an img tag.
-The hero class has been changed to "heroShot" to so that it's easier to tell what it is for.
+The hero class has been changed to "heroShot" so that it's easier to tell what it is for.
 HeroShot is used to style the hero image.